Yasouimo/SimpleRAGSys/README.md

 ![Upload New Document](images/New_doc_uploaded.png)

-Simply drag and drop PDF, TXT, or Markdown files to add them to your knowledge base.
+Simply drag and drop **PDF, Markdown, or TXT** files to add them to your knowledge base.
 The system:
 - Automatically chunks and indexes new content
 - Supports files up to 5MB
+- Handles both PDF and Markdown formats equally
 - Updates the index in real-time

 ---